 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin is reserved for larger tear-offs where a second haul-out would delay crew demobilization.
+The 30-yard bin is sized for larger tear-offs to avoid a second haul-out that can stall crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning